Guide to Amazon DSP Advertising

 Ad Types for Amazon DSP

-Furthermore, Amazon DSP provides full-funnel reporting metrics including domain level reporting and audience insights data which enables advertisers to better understand the path to purchase, from when the ad was first served to specific actions the customer takes after.
+Furthermore, Amazon DSP provides full-funnel reporting metrics including domain level reporting and audience insights data.
+This enables advertisers to better understand the path to purchase, from when the ad was first served to specific actions the shopper takes after.
+From impressions to clicks, understanding upper-funnel metrics is critical for optimizing campaigns.

-Incorporating Amazon DSP into your overall marketing strategy will help target customers at various points during their shopping journey.
+While Amazon DSP is unlikely to be a suitable fit for new sellers and smaller brands, it makes a great addition to brands that have a healthy ad budget and are looking to continue scaling.
+By harnessing the power of Amazon’s first-party shopper data, brands can attract new customers, retain existing customers, and target customers at various points during their shopping journey.
 This is one of the most effective tools for brands looking to take their advertising strategies and sales performance to the next level.